Adjustable Rate Mortgage

 - All ARM interest rate adjustments are based on a published market index.
 Some indexes frequently used by Holyoke Credit Union include U.S. Treasury Securities and LIBOR (London Inter-Bank Offered Rate).

 - ARMs have defined adjustment periods that determine how frequently the interest rate can change.
-The initial period before the first adjustment can be brief (1 or 3 years) or quite long (7 or 10 years).
 After the initial period, the interest rate on most ARMs adjusts every year.

 - Once the initial period is up, the interest rate can increase or decrease based on an index plus a certain percentage, known as the margin.
 ARMs have rate caps, or ceilings and floors, on how much the interest rate can increase and, in some cases, decrease.